 - Pressure reading at the group head

-- Slayer shots possible with really modest mod
+- Slayer shots possible with very humble mod

 - Commercial sized 58mm portafilterac

-Though this is among the the majority of popular dual boiler espresso machines on the market in terms of sales, the Sage Dual Boiler wasn’t in truth fully appreciated by the home barista community initially.
+Though this is one of the most popular dual boiler espresso machines on the market in terms of sales, the Sage Dual Boiler wasn’t in reality fully appreciated by the home barista community initially.

-This is a rapidly changing scenario but, as more of the well-known home barista crowd are explaining what they’ve come to know about the potential of this inexpensive machine.
+This is a rapidly changing scenario nevertheless, as more of the well-known home barista crowd are explaining what they’ve come to understand about the potential of this economical machine.

-I think this is understandable, as home baristas we mainly expect the best dual boiler espresso coffee machines to look a certain way, be made mainly of stainless steel, to have an E61 group, and to be crafted in Italy or Germany, and to have a price tag of at least a couple of grand.
+I think this is understandable, as home baristas we generally expect the perfect dual boiler espresso machines to look a certain way, be made mainly of stainless steel, to have an E61 group, and to be crafted in Italy or Germany, and to have a price tag of at least a couple of grand.

-So when a machine came along at almost half this price, which is “designed in Australia – Brewed in China” – looks more like a kitchen-grade consumer machine, doesn’t have an E61 group, and seems not to be brewed of standard, easily accessible parts, lots of people were sceptical.
+So when a machine came along at almost half this price, which is “designed in Australia – Brewed in China” – looks more like a kitchen-grade consumer machine, doesn’t have an E61 group, and seems not to be brewed of basic, easily accessible parts, numerous people were sceptical.

-This scepticism has shown to be unfounded, even though, now that they’ve been around for a good few years and have found their way into the hands of some extremely knowledgeable folk within this time, some of who have come out with nothing but praise for these machines.
+This scepticism has suggested to be unfounded, though, now that they’ve been around for a good few years and have found their way into the hands of some extremely knowledgeable folk within this time, some of who have come out with nothing however praise for these machines.

 I think this opinion is shortsighted anyway, as it’s too focused on what this machine doesn’t have or what it isn’t vs what it does have and what it is.

-And in terms of focusing on what it is quite than what it’s not, no it’s not an Italian made machine with retro looking rotary valves, however it’s a PID controlled dual boiler espresso coffee machine with adjustable brew temperature, manual and auto pre-infusion, 58mm portafilter, big drip tray, big water tank, and it’s only simply over a grand!
+And in terms of focusing on what it is rather than what it’s not, no it’s not an Italian brewed machine with retro looking rotary valves, but it’s a PID controlled dual boiler espresso machine with adjustable brew temperature, manual and auto pre-infusion, 58mm portafilter, big drip tray, big water tank, and it’s only basically over a grand!

-Nevertheless over the years, some extremely capable home baristas have decided to take the plunge with the Dual Boiler, and the general consensus now is that this isn’t really a concern.
+However over the years, some very capable home baristas have decided to take the plunge with the Dual Boiler, and the general consensus now is that this isn’t truly a concern.

-First of all, all Sage machines come with a 2 year refund or replace warranty.
+Firstly, all Sage machines come with a 2 year refund or replace warranty.
 If there’s a fault, it’ll nearly always show itself well within a 2 year period.
-So all we literally need to be concerned with are the usual failures with espresso machines over 3-5 years of use and beyond.
+So all we literally need to be anxious with are the usual failures with espresso machines over 3-5 years of use and beyond.

-One of the a lot of common issues I’ve seen is leaking after three or four years, and the most likely cause of this is a degraded Oring, which is ridiculously modest and cheap to identify and repair, and the same is likely to happen with any espresso coffee machine, rubber seals etc., do have a limited lifespan.
+One of the most common issues I’ve seen is leaking after three or four years, and the many likely cause of this is a degraded Oring, which is ridiculously humble and cheap to identify and repair, and the same is likely to happen with any espresso coffee machine, rubber seals etc., do have a limited lifespan.

-The pump is in truth a standard Ulka ex5 vibratory pump, so it is a fundamental part if it requires replacing, and it’s under £20.
+The pump is extremely a basic Ulka ex5 vibratory pump, so it is a standard part if it requires replacing, and it’s under £20.

-As I simply discussed, you can mod the pump in the Sage DB for a rotary pump, which even allows it to be plumbed in – and this ability to mod this machine is among the main reasons the Dual Boiler has truly begun to get the attention of the home barista community, having a lot more potential than previously given credit for.
+As I basically explained, you can mod the pump in the Sage DB for a rotary pump, which even allows it to be plumbed in – and this ability to mod this machine is among the main reasons the Dual Boiler has in reality begun to get the attention of the home barista community, having a lot more potential than previously given credit for.

-There are lots of mods you can make to this machine, the the majority of impressive of them all in my simple opinion, is completely free, and is a 10 minute job, and can make this machine execute similarly to an espresso coffee machine costing a number of thousand pounds.
+There are lots of mods you can make to this machine, the many impressive of them all in my modest opinion, is completely free, and is a 10 minute job, and can make this machine perform similarly to an espresso coffee machine costing several thousand pounds.

 You may be aware of the Slayer espresso machines, the single group version of which will set you back the best part of ten grand, including VAT.

-The ability of this espresso coffee machine to pull really special shots is primarily thanks to the needle valve flow profiling, which offers you complete control over the pressure at all stages of pulling the shot.
+The ability of this espresso machine to pull extremely special shots is primarily thanks to the needle valve flow profiling, which offers you complete control over the pressure at all stages of pulling the shot.

-What this implies is that you can control the flow from the pump to the group, enabling you to hold back the flow as the puck of coffee deteriorates, leading to what’s discussed as a “Slayer shot”, remarkable quality gloopy shot of espresso that is possible via this really special technique.
+What this suggests is that you can control the flow from the pump to the group, enabling you to hold back the flow as the puck of coffee deteriorates, leading to what’s called a “Slayer shot”, remarkable quality gloopy shot of espresso that is possible via this really special technique.

-This isn’t all you can do, there are so lots of other possibilities, but I’m going to keep it there, as this post is suddenly turning into a Sage Dual Boiler review ;-).
+This isn’t all you can do, there are so many other possibilities, however I’m going to keep it there, as this article is suddenly turning into a Sage Dual Boiler review ;-).

-Anyway, the bottom line is that the Sage Dual Boiler is an an awesome dual boiler espresso coffee machine at a low price, which has great potential for shot quality straight out of the box, and can even be turbo charged to make really special shots of espresso if that’s what you’re looking for.
+Anyway, the bottom line is that the Sage Dual Boiler is an best dual boiler espresso machine at a low price, which has great potential for shot quality straight out of the box, and can even be turbo charged to make very special shots of espresso coffee if that’s what you’re looking for.

 Check Price - Shop Coffee

 This is an E61 group machine, with a PID, so no worries here when it comes to temperature stability.
-The PID allows independent control of both boilers, allowing you to fine-tune the brew boiler temp in one-degree increments, and allowing you to troubleshoot the steam pressure.
+The PID allows independent control of both boilers, allowing you to modify the brew boiler temp in one-degree increments, and allowing you to fine-tune the steam pressure.

 It has two insulated stainless steel boilers, a huge 2L boiler for the steam, and a 750ml brew boiler, with 1400W and 1200W elements respectively.

-The steam boiler can achieve 2 bars of pressure, which is the kind of steam pressure I’d expect from a commercial machine quite than a home barista machine.
-Truly, the only other home barista machines I’m aware of which achieve this are the La Marzocco GS3 which is nearly three times the price.
+The steam boiler can achieve 2 bars of pressure, which is the kind of steam pressure I’d expect from a commercial machine rather than a home barista machine.
+Basically, the only other home barista machines I’m aware of which achieve this are the La Marzocco GS3 which is nearly three times the price.

-There’s a 3L water tank, although you can plumb it in if you prefer, thanks to the rotary pump which also makes this a more quiet espresso machine than many, as most home barista espresso coffee machines tend to have slightly louder vibration pumps.
+There’s a 3L water tank, though you can plumb it in if you prefer, thanks to the rotary pump which also brews this a more quiet espresso coffee machine than the majority of, as a lot of home barista espresso machines tend to have slightly louder vibration pumps.

 And this is an ECM machine, so we’re talking seamless build quality.
-In a nutshell, if you’re looking for a dual boiler machine, and you have a couple of grand to spend on an espresso coffee machine (don’t forget to budget for the grinding machine too), the ECM Synchronica will be on your shortlist, and if it’s not it probably needs to be.
+In a nutshell, if you’re looking for a dual boiler machine, and you have a couple of grand to spend on an espresso machine (don’t forget to budget for the grinder too), the ECM Synchronica will be on your shortlist, and if it’s not it probably needs to be.

 Check Price - Shop Coffee